Big and Little Dippers on June evenings

 Tonight, assuming you’re in the Northern Hemisphere, you can easily find the legendary Big Dipper, called The Plough by our friends in the U.K. or The Wagon throughout much of Europe.
 This familiar star pattern is high in the north at nightfall in June.
 Find it, and let it be your guide to the Little Dipper, too.

-You can find the Big Dipper easily because its shape really resembles a dipper.
+Indeed, you can find the Big Dipper easily because its shape really resembles a dipper.
 Meanwhile, the Little Dipper isn’t as easy to find.
 You need a dark sky to see the Little Dipper, so be sure to avoid city lights.

 How to find the Dippers

 Once you’ve found Polaris, you can find the Little Dipper.
 Polaris marks the end of the handle of the Little Dipper.
 You need a dark night to see the Little Dipper in full, because it’s so much fainter than its larger and brighter counterpart.
 If your skies are not really dark, you might be able to trace out only the three brightest stars in the Little Dipper.

 By the way, can you see the Big Dipper from Earth’s Southern Hemisphere?
 Yes, if you’re in the southern tropics.
 Much farther south, and it gets harder because as you go southward on Earth’s globe, the Dipper sinks closer and closer to the northern horizon.